jkeam/openshift-3scale-install/demo.md

     1. Hit /jon, demonstrate nothing
     2. Show -vvv to see headers
     3. See Error config - Integration -> Settings to see error configuration
-    4. Policies -> URL Rewriting
+    4. Policies -> URL Rewriting -> COMMANDS
         - GET
         - /jon
         - First substitution
         - /fact
     5. Reorder to get the rewriting to be done first
+    6. Integration -> Configuration -> Promote